jglatts/SparkFun-MP3-Trigger---STM32F1-Library/README.md

-# STM32F1 Library for the SparkFun MP3 Trigger
+# SparkFun MP3 Trigger library for STM32

 Documentation is on the way!